-There are a lot of reasons manufacturers don’t understand the potential of modern machine monitoring.
-Greg McHale boils it down to the most common answers, and how negative experiences have set expectations of the entire industry.
+There are many reasons manufacturers don’t understand the potential of modern machine monitoring.
+Greg McHale boils it down to the most common answers and how negative experiences have set expectations of the entire industry.

 In a recent podcast with Tony Gunn, Tony asked us a simple, but powerful, question: